 PLEDGE to switch at least one car trip to bike, bus, or walk between September 20 and 26.
 That’s it!
 Changing your daily routine can seem daunting, so we want to make this a fun competition between communities in Northern Colorado.
 Take the #SwitchATrip Pledge to let us know you plan to bike, bus, walk, scoot, or skate!
 Complete a short survey at the end and be entered into a random drawing for fabulous prizes, including gift cards, t-shirts, hats, transit passes, and more.

-Where does your community rank?
+Where did your community rank?

 Tag us @NFRMPO on social media to share how you #SwitchATrip to move around the region without a car.
 Encourage your friends and family to do the same.

 Northern Colorado is growing, and it’s growing FAST.
 With this growth comes more traffic, which impacts your ability to get places and the quality of the air you breathe.
 Emissions from cars, SUVS, and motorcycles are a leading cause of ground-level ozone production.
 Breathing in ozone can cause respiratory issues, especially for vulnerable people like older adults, children, or people with asthma.
 Biking, riding the bus, and walking reduce ozone production.
 If each Northern Colorado household switched one trip a week for a year, it would amount to 9.6 million fewer car trips, annually!
 Small individual changes really add up.

 Making a switch also helps with traffic congestion and physical activity.
 Even just walking to the local bus stop can make a difference.
 It doesn’t have to be a big switch!
 Read more on the benefits of active transportation here.

 Feel free to use these materials to promote the Challenge among your family, friends, colleagues, or other networks.

 More trails are being built to connect communities across Larimer and Weld counties, so take a look to see where these trails can take you.